Sakura-sophie/FPGA-quantum-decoder/README.md

 - **DAC output pins** — connects to the onboard 14-bit DAC channels driving the rearrangement control signal
 - **GPIO / expansion connector pins** — Uses the extension header for the Trigger GPIO (DIO5_P in E1 connector).
 - **LED pins** - Connects signals q1 to q4 within my_FPGA to the onboard LEDs to indicate when certain stages in the FSM are complete.
 Useful for debugging.
-Red Pitaya's official website provides a reference for the STEMlab 125-14.
-To find correct pin mapping, navigate to [Schematics_STEM_125-14_v1.1.pdf](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/ORIG_GEN/125-14/top.html#top-125-14).
+Pin assignments are taken from `Schematics_STEM_125-14_v1.1.pdf` available from Red Pitaya's official documentation (https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/ORIG_GEN/125-14/top.html#top-125-14) All GPIO pins are LVCMOS33.

 ## Algorithm